-One of the most important, and exciting, components of social work education are the field practica.
+One of the most important, and exciting, components of social work education are the practicum experiences.
 Human service and social change agencies provide settings in which students are challenged and supported in the integration of theories and practice skills.
-The School of Social Work partners with hundreds of public and nonprofit organizations throughout the country in order to provide BSW and MSW students high quality field education experiences.
+The School of Social Work partners with hundreds of public and nonprofit organizations throughout the country in order to provide BSW and MSW students high quality practicum education experiences.

 Planning for this experience:

-It is essential that students plan carefully for their field placements, particularly with respect to the mandated hours per semester, educational and supervision requirements.
-The Office of Field Education expects that students with traditional hours of availability will be able to do their internships during the regular weekday, business hours.
+It is essential that students plan carefully for their practicum, particularly with respect to the mandated hours per semester, educational and supervision requirements, and obtaining required clearances.
+The Office of Practicum Education expects that students with traditional hours of availability will be able to do their internships during the regular weekday, business hours.
 Extensive planning is required for students with non-traditional hours of availability.
-The field office will offer students suggestions of agency sites but strongly encourages students who work full-time to complete field placements in an organization that would qualify for an employment based placement or submit a self-referral form.
+This office will offer students suggestions of agency sites but strongly encourages students who work full-time to complete practicums in an organization that would qualify for an employment based placement or submit a self-referral form.